gruntjs/grunt-docs/Configuring-tasks.md

 For more on glob pattern syntax, see the [node-glob][] and [minimatch][] documentation.

 ### Building the files object dynamically
-When many static src-dest mappings must be specified for a one-to-one process like copying, compiling or minifying files, a few additional properties may be used to build src-dest file mappings dynamically.
-These properties may be specified in both "Compact" and "Files Array" src-dest file mapping formats.
+When you want to process many individual files from one location to another, a few additional properties may be used to build a files list dynamically.
+These properties may be specified in both "Compact" and "Files Array" mapping formats.

 * `expand` Set to `true` to enable the following options:
 * `cwd` All `src` matches are relative to (but don't include) this path.